NullArray/MS-PS-Installer/README.md

 cd MS-PS-Installer
 chmod +x ms-ps.sh

-# And you can run it from your terminal with the folloring command
+# And you can run it from your terminal with the following command
 sudo ./ps-ms.sh
 ```